I think it's safe to say that almost everyone has heard of Pinterest

 But THIS is an exception.
-Thanks to Pinterest I've found a
+Thanks to Pinterest I've found a cheaper way to plant, maintain, and establish my vegetable seedlings for our garden.

 One day I read somewhere on Pinterest to try putting your seeds in used, washed out milk jugs (the link is now gone).
 Up until now, I've bought those ridiculously expensive (relatively speaking) indoor greenhouse kits that come a tray with little peet rounds for you to plant your seeds.
 Since money is tighter this year, I thought I'd give this Pinterest milk jug idea a try.
 So here's how I went about it...